The circle of fifths,

 the frequency by two for each octave descent) gives

-a discepancy which is called the Pythagorean Comma.
+a discepancy which is called the Pythagorean Comma [Wikipedia].

-The above is a quick and dirty explanation of a complicated fact of musical life, and does not even begin to do justice to the details.
+The above explanation is a quick and dirty explanation of complicated facts of musical and mathematical life, and does not even begin to do justice to the details.
 For a rather extensive and properly mathematical exposition of the problems posed and compromises involved in the concept of temperament see Pianos and Continued Fractions.
-This is not for the dilletante, and seems to be as good as reading [Helmholtz 1877] on the subject; in fact, it may be more accesible.
+This is not for the dilletante, and seems to be as good as reading Continued Fractions [Wikipedia] [Helmholtz 1877] on the subject; in fact, Helmholtz may be even more accesible.
 Available also on the net is MTP: Algorithms for Mapping Diatonic Tunings and Temperaments

 Email me, Bill Hammel at